Van Skilling Award

 INDEPENDENT WORK IN ECONOMICS AND BUSINESS

-The Department of Economics and Business is pleased to announce the Fall 2015 competition for the Skilling Awards for Independent Work in Economics and Business.
+The Department of Economics and Business is pleased to announce the Spring 2016 competition for the Skilling Awards for Independent Work in Economics and Business.
 These awards have been made possible by a generous gift from Van Skilling ‘55 to support independent work by Economics, International Political Economy, and Mathematical Economics majors.

 PURPOSE: The purpose of the Skilling Fund is to encourage and support independent work in the disciplines of economics and business by students who have already declared one of the above majors.
 Skilling Grants will be awarded for projects by both individuals and small groups.
 Students are encouraged to consider group projects in which they can learn and motivate each other.
 The primary goal of the Fund is to support research-based projects, with a strong preference for projects that specifically support thesis or independent study work.

 AWARDS: Awards will be made in the amount of $500.
 In the case of group projects, all eligible members of the group (i.e. those who have declared one of the above majors) will each receive an award of $500.
 While applicants are not required to provide a detailed budget, the proposal should clearly state how the award will be used to enable and enhance the proposed research beyond what would have been possible without the award.

 COMPETITION: Proposals must be submitted to Gerri Anne Reed, Administrative Assistant, by noon on the THIRD Friday of Block 7, April 8th, via email to GerriAnne.Reed@ColoradoCollege.edu.
 Students will be notified of the committee's decision by the end of the first week of Block 8.
 The committee will make awards on the basis of the merits of the proposal, the contribution of the proposal to the student's (s') education and indication of the individual or group's ability to complete an independent project.
 Funding is available for several projects to receive awards.